-- The Flourish Together Federation is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils. - The Flourish Together Federation will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies.
+- Bromstone Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in acceptable use policies and online safety policies. - Bromstone Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Emma Ribbans, a member of the senior leadership team and Warren Chambers, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.